The Perfect Partnership

 Chef Caiola was employed by large corporations like Hyatt and Wyndham over the next several years, giving him an absolute plethora of experiences both in and out of the kitchen.
 He even provided meals for celebrities like Leona Helmsley who resided in the Park Lane Hotel.
 He held Executive Sous-Chef positions in the Park Lane and Tudor hotels.
 After the Tudor Hotel underwent a major sixty million dollar renovation, Chef Caiola was promoted to Executive Chef, making him one of the youngest executive chefs at a hotel in Manhattan.
 Working for hotels gave John opportunities in Arizona and Philadelphia as well.
 His notable list of celebrity clients have included Henry Kissinger, Bill Clinton, Donald Trump, George Bush and Alan Greenspan.

 Chef Caiola had visions of branching out beyond the hotel structure and continued to expand his culinary skills in a number of creative ways.
 In 2002, he launched “What's For Dinner....It's a Mystery”, a business he ran for ten years.
 This innovative concept provided both entertainment and food for customers who participated by playing interactive roles that were written by John's brother, Joe.
 John would prepare dinner in the host's kitchen and emcee the party, playing the role of the “detective”.
+John is married to Karen Caiola and has two daughters.

 Originally from Philadelphia, Mike Paletta now lives in New Jersey.
 With years of experience as a wholesale distributor, Mike has opened many business, cultivating each of them from the ground up.